 The 1980's brought many changes to the Black Hills Gold jewelry industry.
 Newcomers to the Black Hills Gold jewelry manufacturing industry began appearing.
 Numerous companies attempted to use the traditional Black Hills Gold design to manufacture jewelry outside the Black Hills at facilities in other states, and call it "Black Hills Gold."
 After a lawsuit filed by Stamper, Landstrom's and Thorpe, U. S. District Court Judge Andrew Bogue ruled in 1980 that if a manufacturer wanted to call its jewelry Black Hills Gold, it must be made in the Black Hills of South Dakota.
 Companies are "permanently enjoined from advertising, promoting, selling or offering for sale" any product as Black Hills Gold or Black Hills Gold Jewelry unless it is manufactured in the Black Hills of South Dakota.3

 Several new companies were born in the Black Hills after this, including South Dakota Gold, Mount Rushmore and Coleman.
 These new manufacturers brought increased competition and new styles to the marketplace, branching out the original vines of Black Hills Gold tradition.
 In 2010, South Dakota Gold went out of business and its designs were sold to Mount Rushmore Gold.
 In March 2014, Mount Rushmore Gold also purchased the oldest remaining manufacturer's designs -- Landstrom's Original Black Hills Gold Creations.
 Over 130 years of Black Hills Gold history have moved to a new home.
 In 2015, TR Jewelry Concepts was created as the new parent company for what were formerly independently-owned Black Hills Gold manufacturing companies: Landstroms, Mount Rushmore Gold, and South Dakota Gold designs are all being produced at the same factory in Rapid City, SD, gateway city to the Black Hills and Mount Rushmore National Memorial.
-Most recently, in February 2017, Black Hills Gold Jewelry by Coleman also closed its doors, and plans are in place for TR Jewelry Concepts to begin manufacturing those designs later in 2017.
+Most recently, in February 2017, Black Hills Gold Jewelry by Coleman also closed its doors.
+TR Jewelry Concepts now manufactures styles formerly produced by Coleman.